Run/Debug Configuration: Python

 Python SDK is downloaded and installed on your machine.

 The required framework SDKs are downloaded and installed on your machine.

 Refer to their respective download and installation pages for details:

-Use this dialog box to create a run/debug configuration for Python scripts.
+Use this dialog to create a run/debug configuration for Python scripts.

 Script path/Module name

 Click the list to select a type of target to run.
-Then, in the corresponding text box, specify the path to the Python script or the module name to be executed.
+Then, in the corresponding field, specify the path to the Python script or the module name to be executed.

 When specifying the script parameters, follow these rules: